JoelAtDeluxe/template-flask-microservice/readme.md

     * Unversioned api features to aid in development/issue diagnosis
   * Swagger/OpenAPI docs
   * Structured Logging
-  * Ability to turn of flask logging, if so desired (may be desirable if consistent logging is needed throughout an application)
+  * Ability to turn off flask logging, if so desired (may be desirable if consistent logging is needed throughout an application)
   * Unit testing via pytest
     * Though actual unit tests are missing presently
   * docstring testing
     * Though actual docstrings are missing presently
   * Reading configuration via environment variables

+Project _Lacks_:

+* Actual unit tests, actual docstring tests.
+These are simple enough to add, but not especially relevant here
+* Database integration.
+This varies and, obviously, requires a database to be present.
+* Kubernetes deployment yamls
+* Authentication/Authorization, as it is assumed that other services will provide either necessary component or do the auth work itself
+* Websockets (probably best to use a different framework, such as aiohttp) and other similar "niche" technologies

 ## Development Overview